HackerBurscht/PROG22/README.md

 The inspiration behind the project comes from an old Excel file on my personal computer.
 Today it is quite a long list, which I used every week before going out tu buy groceries or each day, to see what I planned to cook that evening.
-Quite often I checked the file for inspiration to get some ideas, because I simply didn't know what to buy or eat for the following week.
-But it had a problem, it simply could only return me information, which I put in.
+Quite often I checked the file for inspiration to get some ideas, because I simply didn't know what to buy or plan for the following week.
+But it had a problem, it simply could only return me information, which I put in and could not plan for me.

 With this project I tried to reorganize my data and my tedious process into a more user-friendly experience, advance my programming skills and hopefully create a piece of code, which can take work away from me personally.

-Problembeschreibung/Motivation
- - Warum dieses Projekt
- - Welches Problem löst das Projekt
- - Was macht das Projekt

-Lückenfüller wie: "Dieses Projekt wurde im Rahmen des Programmieren2 Modules an der FHGR gemacht" oder ähnlich sind unnötig.
-Auch sollten keine Klarnamen, oder Orte genannt werden.

 ### How two use?